 A self-signed certificate was installed on your server instead of the certificate issued by a Certificate Authority.
-You may check if your certificate is installed properly using one of these checkers: sslchecker, certlogic, Comodo checker, SSLLabs.
+You may check if your certificate is installed properly using one of these checkers: sslchecker, certlogic, Comodo (now Sectigo) checker, SSLLabs.

 If a certificate was issued by a trusted Certificate Authority, you will see the name of the Certificate Authority in the «Issued By» section.